ias-9/DevOps_Assignment/README.md

 # DevOps Assignment

-I set up automated Telegram chatbot messaging in response to push event to this repository using Github Actions.
-Whenever some files are pushed into the repository, the actions described in a YAML file (tmessage.yml) in the folder `.github/workflows` will be executed.
+I set up automated Telegram chatbot messaging in response to push events to this repository using Github Actions.
+Whenever some files are pushed into or changed in the repository, the actions described in a YAML file (tmessage.yml) in the folder `.github/workflows` will be executed.
 The expected message from the bot is as follows:

 > **Good day, ias-9!
 There was a push event in ias-9/DevOps_Assignment.**